-- 44. On November 25, 2019, the BPPE issued an order denying Lambda's updated application for approval, explaining that "at this time the Bureau is unable to grant approval, based on the requirements of the California Education Code."
-A copy of the November 25 order is attached hereto as Exhibit F. - 45.
-On June 22, 2020, the BPPE issued yet another order denying Lambda's further updated application for approval to operate, explaining that "the Bureau cannot at this time approve Lambda's application."
-A copy of the June 22 order is attached hereto as Exhibit G. - 46.
-The June 22, 2020 order also found that Lambda's ISAs constitute "an instrument or evidence of indebtedness" under the California Education Code.
-Id. at 5. - 47.
+7 47.
+On November 25, 2019, the BPPE issued an order denying Lambda's updated 8 application for approval, explaining that "at this time the Bureau is unable to grant approval, based on 9 the requirements of the California Education Code."
+A copy of the November 25 order is attached 10 hereto as Exhibit G.

+48. On June 22, 2020, the BPPE issued yet another order denying Lambda's further updated application for approval to operate, explaining that "the Bureau cannot at this time approve Lambda's application."
+A copy of the June 22 order is attached hereto as Exhibit H.

+49. The June 22, 2020 order also found that Lambda's ISAs constitute "an instrument or evidence of indebtedness" under the California Education Code.
+Id. at 5.

+16 50.
 On August 17, 2020, the BPPE issue an order approving Lambda's application.
 The approval letter stated that the BPPE had completed its review of Lambda's "Application for Approval to Operate," including "supplemental documentation" received on August 14, 2020.
 The BPPE found that "[a]pproval to operate is granted effective August 17, 2020." (emphasis added).
-A copy of the August 17 order is attached hereto as Exhibit H. - 48.
-Lambda's misrepresentations were ongoing.
-From at least May 2019 until Lambda was approved on August 17, 2020, Lambda's course catalogs falsely stated that Lambda was approved by the BPPE.
+A copy of the August 17 order is attached hereto as Exhibit I.

+51. From at least May 2019 until Lambda was approved on August 17, 2020, Lambda's course catalogs falsely stated that Lambda was approved by the BPPE.
 In at least three versions of the 2019 and 2020 catalogs-revised in May 2019, September 2019, and July 2020 (all prior to Lambda's approval)-Lambda falsely stated the following: